The Readiness Prism - From Here

 Five dimensions of readiness.
 All visible.

 Every role demands a specific combination of what a person understands, what they can do, who they are, what they've been through, and how they operate consistently.
-The Prism makes all five visible in a single view.
+The Readiness Prism makes all five visible in a single view.
 Each dimension is distinct.
 Each develops differently.
 And in a world where AI is compressing some dimensions and amplifying the importance of others, the full picture matters more than it used to.

 What a person understands.
 The domains of understanding required to make sound decisions and operate effectively in the role.
 Not facts.
 Not credentials.
 The mental models that shape judgment.